Louise Mc Grath

 SFI CONNECT Centre and Tyndall National Institute/UCC

-I have to design and build a teeny tiny battery (1mm or smaller) that can be very powerful, environmentally friendly and safe.
+My Work: I have to design and build a teeny tiny battery (1mm or smaller) that can be very powerful, environmentally friendly and safe.
+These small batteries will be used to power tiny sensors for the Internet of Things.

 My PhD is funded by Science Foundation Ireland’s CONNECT centre, which means they are paying me to carry out research for them.
 They want research into the Internet of Things (IoT) to be carried out all across Ireland, and I was lucky enough to work in this wonderful centre.
 So what is the Internet of Things (IoT)?